OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/running/jupyterlab.md

 ![Docker JupyterLab server url](./docker_jupyter_server_url.png)

+### Additional step for Docker containers
 However, note that the above url will give a ```This site can’t be reached 127.0.0.1 refused to connect``` error.
 This is because the ```docker run``` command above maps port number 8888 within the container to port number 10000 on the host windows machine.
 Replace 8888 with 10000 in the url and the JupyterLab interactive session will load as expected in your web browser.

+Singularity does not require mapping of ports.

 ## Working with JupyterLab